hsrobbv/voxeet-conference-app/.github/ISSUE_TEMPLATE/report-an-issue.md

 ---
 name: Report an issue
-about: You can use this template to report an issue to Voxeet.
+about: Use this template to report an issue to Voxeet.
 title: ''
-labels: ''
+labels: bug
 assignees: Energizz

 ---

-# Expected Behavior

-# Actual Behavior
+**Describe the bug**

+[A clear and concise description of what the bug is.]

+**Expected Behaviour**

+[Describe the expected behaviour of the feature.]

-# Steps to Reproduce the Problem
+**Steps to Reproduce the Problem**

-## Workflow

-  1.
+  1. Go to...
-  2.
+  2. Click...
-  3.
+  3. See the...

-# Minimalistic code
+**Minimalistic code (recommended)**

-_Please provide a link to a repository showing specifically the issue.
-It should only have the minimal footprint of your own implementation - something which does not requires any NDA_
+[Please provide a link to a repository showing specifically the issue.
+It should only have the minimal footprint of your own implementation - something which does not requires any NDA.]

-# Specifications
+**Specifications**

+  - Device: [e.g. iPhone6, MacBook Pro, ...]
+  - OS: [e.g. iOS8.1, macOS Mojave, ...]
+  - Platform: [e.g. Android, iOS, Chrome, ...]
+  - Subsystem: [e.g. n.a., CyanogenMod, ...]
   - Version:
-    - _for each libraries : name -> version`_
+    - _for each libraries : name -> version_
-  - Platform: _name and version of the platform where the issue appears_
+    - [e.g. @voxeet/voxeet-sdk 1.8.7]
+    - [e.g. @voxeet/react-components 0.31.0]
+    - [e.g. node 10.15.0]
+    - [...]
+  - Hardware:
+    - _list of each specific hardware element on the system_
+    - [e.g. bluetooth headset]
+    - [e.g. camera]
+    - [...]